J4stEu/J4stEu/README.md

 I'm a __full-stack web-developer__ based in Saint Petersburg.

 Almost self-taught, I've been developing myself in this sphere since 2015.
 From planning and designing all the way to launching projects / solving real-life problems with code.
 Free time is also meant for creation by experimenting, getting carried away about cyber security, building PC's and other interesting stuff.

+You can find more about me here: [https://j4steu.github.io](https://j4steu.github.io/ "My personal site")